 Quo is the best Dialpad alternative for small and growing business owners.
 We offer complete scalability in our features, plans, and prices so you can pick the tier that’s right for you.
 Then, only upgrade when you’re ready.
 You can get started today with a seven-day free trial.

 Yes, several Dialpad alternatives offer an integration with Microsoft Teams.
-For example, Nextiva offers a native integration on the Engage plan, which costs $40 per user per month.
+For example, Nextiva offers a native integration on the Engage plan, which costs $25 per user per month.

 You can also use tools like Zapier to automate workflows between Teams and your business phone.
 For example, you can set up a Zap in Quo that automatically sends a message in Teams whenever you get an incoming call.
 You can also directly integrate with Teams with the Quo API for more control over the data you share with your Teams workspace.

-Some more cost-effective alternatives to Dialpad include Grasshopper and Zoom Phone’s metered plan.
+More cost-effective alternatives to Dialpad include Grasshopper and Zoom Phone’s metered plan.
 But these solutions aren’t made for growing businesses.

-Quo is the #1 business phone system as rated on G2 by thousands of startups and growing businesses Although it costs the same as Dialpad you don’t have to worry about upgrading before you’re ready.
+Quo is the #1 business phone system as rated on G2 by thousands of startups and growing businesses.
+Although it costs the same as Dialpad, you don’t have to worry about upgrading before you’re ready.
 We offer:

 – Auto-replies